 Some use milk and ghee, some use cream, some use khoya (dried evaporated milk), etc.

-After trying and tweaking many recipes, I’ve now settled on the recipe I’m sharing with you here.
+After trying and tweaking many recipes, I’ve settled on the recipe I’m sharing here.

 This recipe is based on the ones I learned from my Pakistani family and friends.
 It’s a simple and easy carrot halwa recipe that uses less sugar.